ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 Group from SQL
+Utility application for use with RootsMagic databases

-RootsMagic (RM) software uses a SQLite database as its main storage.
-This utility uses SQL to modify the database file independently of RM.
+RootsMagic (RM) software uses a SQLite relational database as its main storage.
+This utility uses SQL to query the database file and create a RM group independently of RM.
 Groups may be created with Roots Magic software, but the types of queries are limited.
 Some group search criteria can be saved and refreshed, but again, the search criteria are limited.